-Take some time to read the interpretative signs at the picnic area before you begin your walk, with information on the forest and aboriginal heritage.
-There are five creek crossings each way, ten in all.
-You may be able to skip across some rocks, or you may get wet feet.
+Take some time to read the interpretative signs at the picnic area before you begin your walk to Woolgoolga Creek Falls, The information on the forest and aboriginal heritage is interesting.

 Logging began here in the 1880s and had mostly ceased by the 1940s.
 Flooded gums and bunya were planted in an attempt to restore the forest.
 In 1971 a small area was recognised as a flora reserve, expanded in 1989 and later included in Sherwood Nature Reserve.

 How many of the trees can you recognise?
 Lookout for blue quandong (Eleaocarpis grandis) which has a tall, grey-whitish trunk, buttressed roots, blue fruits and may have a carpet of red leaves.
 The bangalow palm (Archontophoenix cunninghamiana) is common in the under-storey, and spiny-head mat-rush (Lomandra longifolia) lines the creek bed.